Internet providers in San Diego, CA

 AT&T also gets high rankings in our survey, coming in second for speed, price, and overall satisfaction.

 gets slightly above-average scores in all categories, but the provider’s fiber customers give better ratings on the whole.
-Cox Communications and Spectrum tie with AT&T for speed and get average to above-average rankings in other categories.
+Cox and Spectrum tie with AT&T for speed and get average to above-average rankings in other categories.

 How much speed do you need?